 Increased immune system activation is not always beneficial, so your oncology team needs to determine whether immune activation would be favorable in your situation.

-Preliminary evidencesignificant effects in small or poorly designed clinical studies OR conflicting results in adequate studies but a preponderance of evidence of an effect (this is the CancerChoices definition; other researchers and studies may define this differently) of higher markers of immune activation among either people rehabilitating from cancer treatment or healthy people treated with turkey tail capsules
+Preliminary evidencesignificant effects in small or poorly designed clinical studies OR conflicting results in adequate studies but a preponderance of evidence of an effect (this is the CancerChoices definition; other researchers and studies may define this differently): People treated with PSP or turkey tail following conventional cancer treatment showed biomarkers of higher immune function in two small studies.

 Turkey tail mushroom combined with other complementary therapies